Aegon Sustainable Equity Fund

 Fracking and tar sands excluded

-Funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
+Avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
 Strategies vary.
-See fund information for further information.

 Arctic drilling exclusion

-Funds that avoid companies that are involved in extracting oil from the Arctic regions.
-See fund literature for further details.
+Avoid companies that are involved in extracting oil from the Arctic regions.

 Fossil fuel reserves exclusion

-Funds that avoid investing in companies with coal, oil and gas reserves.
-See fund information for further details.
+Avoid investing in companies / assets with coal, oil and gas reserves.
+See individual entry information for further details.

 Clean / renewable energy theme or focus

-Find funds where investment in clean / renewable energy companies an other assets is central to their investment selection strategy.
-The proportion of the fund that is directly or indirectly invested in renewable energy varies between funds and over time.
-See fund information for further details.
+Invest (or may invest) in clean / renewable energy companies and other assets.
+The proportion directly or indirectly invested in renewable energy may vary over time.

 Energy efficiency theme

-Fund funds that have an energy efficiency theme - typically meaning that a fund manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.
+Has an energy efficiency theme - typically meaning that the manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.

 Invests in clean energy / renewables